 Lis st of Figures i

 1. Introduction 1.

-2. Data Highlights 2.·
+2. Data Highlights 2.

-3. Methods, Interpretation, and References 3.
-2
+3. Methods, Interpretation, and References 3. ·

 Data Sources

-Measures 3. -
+Measures 3. [.]

-Interpreting the Pie Charts 3.2
+Interpreting the Pie Charts 3.:

-Interpreting the Trend Figures
+Interpreting the Trend Figures 3.3

 Caveats about the Concepts of Race, Gender, and Geography 3.

-References 3.6
+References 3.0

 4. Current Disparities in Mortality by Geography, Race and Gender, and Race: Total and Five General Leading Causes of Death

-5. Trends and Disparities in Mortality in ENC29: All Causes of Death and All Causes of Premature Mortality, 1979-200 Projections to 2020
+5. Trends and Disparities in Mortality in ENC29: All Causes of Death and All Causes of Premature Mortality, 1979-2009 Projections to 2020

 All Causes of Death

 All Causes of Premature Mortality 5.

-6. Trends and Disparities in Mortality in ENC29: Ten Specific Leading Causes of Death, 1979-2008 (
+6. Trends and Disparities in Mortality in ENC29: Ten Specific Leading Causes of Death, 1979-2009 (

 Diseases of Heart 6. ·

 Cancer - Trachea, Bronchus, Lung

 Cerebrovascular Disease

 Chronic Lower Respiratory Diseases

 Diabetes Mellitus

 All Other Unintentional Injuries and Adverse Effects

 Alzheimers Disease

 Nephritis, Nephrotic Syndrome, and Nephrosis

-Pneumonia and Influenza
+Unintentional Motor Vehicle Injuries

+, and the second se

 7. ,

 Cancer - All Sites

 HIV Disease 7.

-8 Annendix ;
+8 Annendix :